nohadrweesh/ckad-notes/07-Services & Netwoking/01-services.md

   - So using a service that expose the pod on specific port --> then we can access the pod on node_id:node_port

 ## NodePort
-- This is NodePort Service:makes the internal port accessible on a port in the node
+- This is NodePort Service:makes the internal pod accessible on a port in the node
 - It enable external access
 - SVC is like a virtual server inside the node and it has its own ip address called the cluster ip of the svc
 - It includes 3 ports, named on the viewpoint of the svc: